illinois-cs241/illinois-cs241.github.io/_docs/malloc.md

 ```

 There are some programs that might not work correctly under your malloc, for a variety of reasons.
 You might be able to avoid this problem if you make all your
 global variables static.
-If you encounter a program for which this fix doesn't work, post on Piazza!
+If you encounter a program for which this fix doesn't work, post on Ed!

 ## Grading